linnalihe/tetris-with-grids/README.md

-# Tetris with grid
+# Tetris with grids

 Tetris game built with javascript and css grid.
 Come with classic music.
-Check out the game at [linnali.com/tetris-with-grid](https://linnali.com/tetris-with-grid/).
+Check out the game at [linnali.com/tetris-with-grids](https://linnali.com/tetris-with-grids/).

 ![screenshot of tetris with grid](/Screenshot%20from%202021-04-03%2012-35-55.png)